Entanglement inequalities, black holes and the architecture of typical states

-Consider a typical state $\ket{\psi}$ in $\mathcal{H}_{E,J}$.
-We expect that the union of the corona and the buffer comprising of the geometry exterior to the outer horizon of the BTZ black hole, which can be trusted in the semi-classical large N limit, should describe the quantum statistical properties of the marginal
+While the geometry outside the outer BTZ black hole horizon captures the dual thermal correlation functions \cite{Ammon:2015wua}, the bulk geometry corresponding to a typical state in $\mathcal{H}_{E,J}$ is expected to differ significantly from the BTZ black hole in the interior region.
+While the precise coarse-graining over infrared modes which reproduces the black hole interior is poorly understood (see \cite{Papadodimas:2013wnh,Papadodimas:2013jku,Hayden:2018khn,Akers:2022qdl} for proposals for reconstruction of black hole interior), we expect that the union of the corona and the buffer comprising of the \textit{geometry exterior to the outer horizon} of the BTZ black hole should describe the quantum statistical properties of the \textit{marginals}